 - 1. Bar plots should only be used to present additive quantities: counts, proportions and probabilities - 2.
-Often it is to show whole data instead, e.g., a box plot or a histogram - 3.
-Each bar has to start at zero - 4.
-Don't even think of making a bar plot in the logarithmic scale - 5.
-Bar plots are not useful for presenting data with small variability - 6.
-Multiple data bar plots are not suited for plots where the horizontal axis represents a continuous variable - 7.
-Multiple data bar plots can be cluttered and unreadable - 8.
-Make sure both upper and lower errors in a bar plot are clearly visible - 9.
-You shall not make dynamite plots.
-Ever
+Each bar has to start at zero - 3.
+Don't even think of making a bar plot in the logarithmic scale - 4.
+Bar plots are not useful for presenting data with small variability - 5.
+Multiple data bar plots are not suited for plots where the horizontal axis represents a continuous variable - 6.
+Multiple data bar plots can be cluttered and unreadable - 7.
+Make sure both upper and lower errors in a bar plot are clearly visible